FreeApophis/TrueCrypt/Readme.txt

 4) If successful, the TrueCrypt executable should be located in the directory 'Main'.

-By default, an universal executable supporting both graphical and text user interface is built.
-To build a console-only executable, use 'NOGUI' parameter:
+By default, a universal executable supporting both graphical and text user interface is built.
+To build a console-only executable, which requires no GUI library, use the 'NOGUI' parameter:

    $ make NOGUI=1 WX_ROOT=/usr/src/wxWidgets wxbuild
    $ make NOGUI=1